tibordome/tibordome.github.io/cosmic_web.md

 principle [(Mocz_2018)](https://ui.adsabs.harvard.edu/abs/2018PhRvD..97h3519M/abstract).
 Mathematically, there is no exact correspondence between the Schrödinger-Poisson and the Vlasov-Poisson equation since the former describes a fluid while the latter collisionless particles.
 FDM remains a fluid even for $$\hbar/m \rightarrow 0$$.
-This quasi-correspondence between FDM and CDM in the large-$$m$$ limit, or rather, the \textit{exact} correspondence between cFDM and CDM, is visible in the density field projections of Fig. 1.
+This quasi-correspondence between FDM and CDM in the large-$$m$$ limit, or rather, the $exact$ correspondence between cFDM and CDM, is visible in the density field projections of Fig. 1.
 They illustrate how small-scale power is suppressed as the axion mass is reduced from infinity (CDM, top left) all the way down to $$m=10^{-22} \ \text{eV}$$ (bottom right).